1 Introduction

 The Greeks who settled in Thracia mixed with the indigenous peoples in the surrounding areas, and Strabo calls them Thracians.

-Here I describe the Bronze Age history of Thracia, Macedonia, and Paeonia.
+This chapter describes the Bronze Age history of Thracia, Macedonia and Paeonia.

 2 History of Thracia